-Enforced Disappearance of Roy Rivera in Mexico: Seven Years without Answers and Justice
+Enforced Disappearance of Roy Rivera in Mexico: Ten Years without Answers or Justice

 Irma Leticia Hidalgo Rea v.
 Mexico

 In the night between 10 and 11 January 2011, a group of heavily armed men broke into Ms. Hidalgo Rea’s house, threatened and beat the members of the family and eventually took away her son Roy (then 18 years old).
 The fate and whereabouts of Roy remain unknown since then and no one has been judged and sanctioned for this crime.
-In January 2018, TRIAL and the Centro Diocesano para los derechos humanos Fray Juan de Larios submitted a complaint on behalf of Ms. Irma Leticia Hidalgo Rea before the United Nations Human Rights Committee, aiming at obtaining justice and redress.
+Following a complaint submitted by TRIAL International and the Centro Diocesano para los derechos humanos Fray Juan de Larios on behalf of Ms. Hidalgo Rea, the United Nations Human Rights Committee qualified the abduction of Roy Rivera as an enforced disappearance in March 2021.
+The Committee called on the State of Mexico to investigate his disappearance and provide reparations to his mother.

 In the early hours of 11 January 2011, a group of armed and camouflaged individuals burst into the home of the Hidalgo Rea family in San Nicolás de los Garza, Nuevo León.
 Some of them wore anti-bullet vests from the Escobedo Municipal Police.
 At that time, in the house were Ms. Irma Leticia Hidalgo Rea and her two sons Ricardo (who was then 16 years old) and Roy (who was then 18 years old).
 After having beaten the two brothers and insulted and threatened Ms. Hidalgo Rea, the armed men took Mr. Roy Rivera Hidalgo, whose fate and whereabouts remain unknown since then.
 In addition, some objects and property, including two vehicles, belonging to the family were stolen.